About the US Army Medical Department Center and School (AMEDDC&S)

-Mission We envision, design, train, educate and inspire a premier military medical force for decisive action in support of our Nation.
+Mission We envision, design, train, educate and inspire the world`s premier military medical force to enable readiness and strengthen America`s Army.

 Envision means looking at what the Army`s medical force should look like and what it should be able to accomplish given the missions it can be expected to receive.

 Design means building the tactical medical units, approving their equipment sets and developing the medical doctrine needed to provide quality healthcare in the field: whether the battlefield or the humanitarian assistance field.

 Train means providing the education and training to develop military and civilian students into proficient and ready members of the military healthcare team.

 Educate means through state-of-the-art, hands-on, scenario driven training based on lessons learned from today`s battlefields and clinical settings, we create an environment in which students can develop the educational and training capabilities they will need in order to provide the best casualty and patient care possible.

 Inspire means the AMEDDC&S HRCoE professional staff development and career life-cycle management assures us that students will continue to receive the benefits of the best education and training opportunities available from some of the world`s most capable and innovative instructors, training developers and professional staff members.

 Vision To be the foundation on which Army Medicine is built, sustained and transformed.